-If you remember from one of my former posts, my school took us to a Buddhist temple to experience a temple stay back in June.
+If you remember from one of my former posts, my school took us to a Buddhist temple called Naesosa to experience a temple stay one June weekend.
 While it was an awesome experience, I don’t know that I’d do it again.
-I loved being able to experience a monk’s life, but as someone who barely has enough discipline to not eat chocolate everyday, I would probably not make a good monk or be particularly happy.
+I loved being able to experience a monk’s life and I do think it’s one of the cool things to do in Korea.
+However, as someone who barely has enough discipline to not eat chocolate everyday, I would probably not make a good monk or be particularly happy.

-Even the smallest fleck of pepper has importance.
+1. Even the smallest fleck of pepper has importance.

 As our monk explained, we should not turn our noses at drinking water or eating something that has cleaned up the food we have eaten.
 Even the smallest piece of food, grain of salt, or fleck of pepper is significant in our nutrition, and should be consumed as such.
 It’s an interesting take as now I find myself being a bit more conscious of not wasting food, even when it does seem like I’ve eaten everything.

-Temple bows are not a joke.
+2. Temple bows are not a joke.

-These are actually the greatest, most comfortable pants I think I’ve ever worn.
+These are actually the greatest, most comfortable pants I think I’ve ever worn!

-Mediation is only lovely if you’re in the right mindset for it.
+4. Mediation is only lovely if you’re in the right mindset for it.

 From what we learned at our temple stay, a monk’s life while peaceful (living among the mountains, moving at a slower pace than the bali-bali Korean world), it’s not exactly as relaxing as, say, laying on a beach for a day.
 I don’t know how anyone could spin 4 a.m. wake-up calls into relaxing because it’s not, which brings me to my next point…

-No one should have to wake-up at 4 a.m.
+6. No one should have to wake-up at 4 a.m.

 Never.
 Ever.
 Ever.
 I could barely do it to go see Angkor Wat at sunrise, let alone make it a daily part of my routine.
 This is just cruel.

-Eating extremely healthy, while filling, is not satisfying.
+7. Eating extremely healthy, while filling, is not satisfying.

-Monks really do deserve a lot of admiration and respect.
+8. Monks really do deserve a lot of admiration and respect.

 Their lifestyle is incredibly strict, and it takes a lot of dedication and self-discipline to not only live a monk’s life but to feel fulfilled and content as well.
 They deserve respect.